suny-downstate-medical-center/netpyne/CONTRIBUTING.md

 ### Committing the changes

 Once you've made changes and tested them, it's time to commit them to your local clone.
-Open a Terminal and change to the directory of your clone.
+Open a terminal and change to the directory of your clone.
 Enter `git status` to see what files have been changed.
-Enter `git add filename` to stage (prepare) a particular file for committing or `git add .` to stage all changed files.
+Enter `git add filename` (replace *filename* with the actual name of your file) to stage (prepare) a particular file for committing.
+Alternatively, you can enter `git add .` to stage all changed files.
 Enter `git status` again to ensure the file(s) you want to commit are ready.
 Finally, to commit the changes to your local clone, enter `git commit -m "A concise description of your changes"` (include the quotes).

 > **Note:** You can also just enter `git commit`.
-Git will then open your Terminal's default text editor and ask you to enter a commit message (e.g. "A concise description of your changes").
+Git will then open your terminal's default text editor and ask you to enter a commit message (e.g. "A concise description of your changes").

 ### Pushing to your fork

 Now that you have your changes committed to your local clone, it's time to push them to your remote fork on GitHub.
-In a Terminal, from the directory of your clone, enter `git push origin name-of-your-new-branch`.
+In a terminal, from the directory of your clone, enter `git push origin name-of-your-new-branch`.

 > **Note:** See [pushing commits to a remote repository](https://help.github.com/en/github/using-git/pushing-commits-to-a-remote-repository) in [GitHub Help](https://help.github.com/en) for detailed instructions.